rcmcooperative/SSI-RCM101-Training/README.md

 ## Vision and Mission

-- **Vision:** One sentence capturing the partnership's overarching vision.
+- **Vision:** Software users and developers leading inclusive, professional and sustainable communities.
-- **Mission:** One sentence defining the partnership's goals and target audience.
+- **Mission:** Delivering focused training, developing practical tools, and fostering collaborative networks that enable Software users and developers to excel in building and managing effective research communities.

 ## About